Embed This Data

 - FDI Inflow:

 The Solomon Islands is a parliamentary democracy and one of Asia’s poorest nations.
-Danny Philip’s election as prime minister in 2010 appeared to have stabilized a chaotic political environment.
-However, following allegations of corruption, Philip resigned in 2011 rather than face a motion of no confidence, and Gordon Darcy Lilo was elected shortly thereafter.
-Australia has had to intervene several times to defuse ethnic conflict that has held back economic development.
-Australia, the European Union, Japan, New Zealand, and the Republic of China provide significant financial aid.
+Danny Philip’s election as prime minister in 2010 seemingly stabilized a chaotic political environment, but allegations of corruption forced Philip to resign in 2011.
+Prime Minister Manasseh Sogavare has been in office since 2014.
+In recent years, Australia has had to intervene several times to defuse ethnic conflict.
+Australia, the European Union, Japan, New Zealand, and Taiwan provide significant financial aid.
 Most of the population lives in rural communities, and three-fourths of the workforce is engaged in subsistence farming and fishing.
-Economic growth depends largely on logging and timber exports.
+Economic growth depends largely on logging and exports of timber.

-The top income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
+The top personal income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a property tax and a sales tax.
-The overall tax burden equals 29.6 percent of total domestic income.
-Government spending has risen to 55.9 percent of GDP.
-A small budget surplus has allowed the public debt to fall to below 25 percent of total domestic output.
-Demand for the islands’ timber in Asia has helped finances and growth.
+The overall tax burden equals 35.0 percent of total domestic income.
+Government spending has amounted to 46.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.9 percent of GDP.
+Public debt is equivalent to 10.4 percent of GDP.